jmbmartins/LogicCompiler/README.md

 The interpreter is defined in `interpreter.c` and `interpreter.h`.
 It takes an AST and evaluates it to produce a result.

 ## 05: Main
-The main function is located in `test.c`.
+The main function is located in `main.c`.
 It runs a series of tests on the interpreter.

 ## 06: Makefile
 The Makefile for this project is still under development.